reflex-dev/reflex-web/blog/2023-09-26-unlocking-new-workflows-with-background-tasks.md

 ### _So what does `async with self` actually do?_

-When a background task enters an `async with self` context block, it refreshes the state instance and takes an exclusive lock on the it.
+When a background task enters an `async with self` context block, it refreshes the state instance and takes an exclusive lock on it.

 * Inside the context block, the background task is guaranteed that `self` has the **latest values** and **no other `EventHandler` functions are modifying the state**.